-The answer for this is unsolved to me, as I’m still probing with it.
+The answer to this is unsolved to me, as I’m still probing into it.
 At this moment, I would like to bring more architectural perspectives into interior projects as my short-term objective.

 What significance does your art represent for you personally, and for your audience?

 I could not answer for my audience, but to me, my work is a blink of certain thoughts that I truly followed at some moment.
 So every time I look back it seems like some kind of pattern will guide me to the next step.